Live streaming for the Echo360 active learning platform is provided through a carefully orchestrated combination of:

 - Dynamically scaled hosted streaming servers that support live streaming

-- A capture appliance (SCHD, Echo360 PRO, Echo360 POD, or CCAP) that sends live video and audio feeds to a hosted streaming server
+- A capture appliance (SCHD, Echo360 PRO, Echo360 POD, CCAP, or Universal Capture) that sends live video and audio feeds to a hosted streaming server

 - Users that stream a class live from a hosted streaming server via the Echo classroom in their browser

 If you are restricted by firewall rules but your firewall can support FQDN (fully qualified domain names), see Using the FQDN to access the Live pool for streaming at the bottom of the page.

 What do I need to do?

 Your network must be configured to send and receive streams to and from the hosted streaming servers using the ports and protocols outlined below.

 - For sending live video streams each appliance requires the outbound UDP port range 64936-65535 be open to the hosted streaming servers using the Real-time Transport Protocol (RTP).